mohdarifcpp/PicShare/README.md

 ## Description

-Picstagram is photo uploading platform which has some features such as:
+PicShare is photo uploading platform which has some features such as:

 - Display all uploaded photo to all the users.
 - Show profile of each user.